Two Price Regimes in Limit Order Books: Liquidity Cushion and Fragmented Distant Field: Introduction

 Here, we want to contribute to this enterprise in the case of financial markets.
 A wealth of data is available.
 Schematic models such as stochastic processes are highly important, but have their clear limitation in view of the microscopic dynamics governed by the order book.
 Agent based models often suffer from too many parameters of unclear meaning or, more generally, merely mimic the dynamics of the trading without deeper insight to the mechanisms.
 This applies in particular to the closing and opening of markets.
 Thus, careful data analyses are needed to provide better quantitative information on the order book dynamics which can then be used to pave the road to improved agent based models with a considerably lower number of parameters.

 Financial markets are highly non-stationary systems \cite{Mandelbrot.1997b, Mantegna.1997, Munnix.2012}.
 Market conditions are constantly adapting to technological progress and regulatory changes \cite{Chung.2016, Breuer.2020, Hendershott.2013}.
 Detailed analysis of order flow data describing order book dynamics is called for to unravel the various governing influences from the viewpoint of complex systems.
 In addition such an analysis may shed light on systemic issues such as the benefits of (de)regulations \cite{Farmer.2009} and the impact of high frequency trading on market stability \cite{Lee.2013, KIRILENKO.2017, Braun.2018}.
 In this context an improvement of agent based models based on the analysis of order flow dynamics is desirable \cite{Patzelt.2013, Meudt.2016, Schmitt.2012, Krause.2013}.
-While stylized facts are well-established for price time series \cite{Plerou.1999, Cont.2001}, this is not yet the case for order book dynamics \cite{Gould.2013, Theissen.2017}.
+Stylized facts are well-established for price time series \cite{Plerou.1999, Cont.2001} and highly robust over time as well as for different market places.
+Therefore they can coherently be included into risk modeling.
+On the other hand, stylized facts known for order book dynamics differ between market places and change their manifestation over time \cite{Gould.2013, Theissen.2017}.
+For example, the price distance of inserted limit orders from the quotes is known to follow a power law \cite{Bouchaud.2002, Potters.2003}.
+The broad distribution can be interpreted as a consequence of market participants expecting large price changes at any moment \cite{Bouchaud.2002, Potters.2003}.
+Further, the lifetime of limit orders until being traded or canceled plays a key role in the build-up of liquidity \cite{Challet.2001}.
+It can be understood as an interplay of a first passage process in the presence of diffusive price movement, together with a power law for cancellation times \cite{Eisler.2009}.
 The distribution of liquidity within the limit order book is crucial for the stability of the limit order book and the response to large trades \cite{Schmitt.2012}.
 In view of the non-stationarity, the data analysis has to be redone often.
 For example, NASDAQ stocks showed a lot of orders being placed far from the quotes in 2002 \cite{Potters.2003}, but later studies found many orders being placed near the quotes, even suggesting queue models for the characterization of their execution sequence \cite{Cont.2010, Gareche.2013, Huang.2015}.

+Another important reason why stylized facts of limit order books are more puzzling than those of price dynamics is the following: Quantities as limit order lifetime and insertion price strongly depend on each other \cite{Eisler.2009}.
+This has to be taken into account for agent based models, for example with a multivariate distribution of order lifetimes and insertion prices \cite{Eisler.2009}.
+The marginal distributions are not enough to fully comprehend the filling process of the limit order book.